ilyas-hu/sre-exercise/terraform/Readme.md

     # terraform.tfvars
     project_id = "PROJECT_ID"

-    # Add any other variables you want to override from their defaults
+    # Add any other variables to override from their defaults
     # region                     = "europe-central2"
     # network_name             = "my-custom-vpc"
     # db_instance_name         = "my-custom-db"